the episode

 What’s the secret to living with joy, energy, and purpose well into your eighties and beyond?
 This week, Kimberly Faith and John McLarty sit down with John’s wife, Lynn, to talk about the biblical keys to becoming a “superager.”
 Drawing from both a long-term scientific study and personal experience, they explore how traits like gregariousness, service, and living for Christ keep the heart, mind, and spirit fresh—regardless of age.
 Lynn shares her own story of staying active in ministry, encouraging younger generations, and walking daily with the Lord.
 Together, the conversation reveals how God designed aging not as a fading process but as an opportunity to grow stronger in His wisdom, joy, and love.

-Jacob Paul: Welcome to the truth and love podcast with your hosts Kimberly Faith and John Mack.
-The truth and love podcast seeks to present God’s timeless truth through the lens of his remarkable love.
+Jacob Paul: Welcome to the Truth in Love podcast with your hosts Kimberly Faith and John Mac.
+The Truth in Love podcast seeks to present God’s timeless truth through the lens of his remarkable love.

 Kimberly Faith: Well, this is a special podcast.
 Mom, you’re kind of in charge.

 Kimberly Faith: Well, you know what, mom?
 You’ve earned the right to say that.
-When I was first inspired to write this, the devotional, which now we’re now doing a podcast on about the secrets of SuperAgers, I immediately thought of you.
+When I was first inspired to write this, the devotional, which we’re now doing a podcast on about the secrets of SuperAgers, I immediately thought of you.
 And it was kind of interesting.
-The, this podcast well, the devotional was kind of inspired by an article I was reading in the news.
+This podcast, well, the devotional was kind of inspired by an article I was reading in the news.
+I think it was a National Geographic study or something that they did for twenty five years.
+Just studying people who were over 80.
+Now we understand that you’re just barely, you’re just barely an oxygenarian.

-Kimberly Faith: You know, it’s really interesting that what you have identified as your secret because in this purely secular study they did, the scientists that studied people in their eighties and beyond whose memory, mental acuity, was that of someone decades younger, they identified, I mean, they studied their brains and they found out that there was one thing they had in common and that was And I was shocked when I thought about that.
+Kimberly Faith: You know, it’s really interesting that what you have identified as your secret because in this purely secular study they did, the scientists that studied people in their eighties and beyond whose memory, mental acuity, was that of someone decades younger, they identified, I mean, they studied their brains and they found out that there was one thing they had in common and that was, and I was shocked when I thought about that.
 I didn’t have a clue.
 And it was gregariousness, which is what the secular identification of what they all had in common was they were all very gregarious.
 And, when I’ve been kind of sharing this with people, because I’ve had a lot of people respond to this, the devotional and say, This was a great podcast.
 This is what I mean, a great devotional.
+This is what I didn’t know that being gregarious was such a great secret to keeping your mind sharp.
+I immediately thought of both of you because

 John McLarty: And we think of you being forever young.

 Kimberly Faith: Well, I appreciate that, dad.
 But I thought immediately of what you just said, mom, because you’re like my friends, they say, your mom acts like she’s in her fifties.
-And I said, well, she lives a very selfless life and has she’s very busy.
+And I said, well, she lives a very selfless life and she’s very busy.
 And not just with things that are, you know, busy work, it’s eternal things.

 Kimberly Faith: That makes a lot of sense.